 Along with other citizens’ groups, noise measurements of helicopters, a signature campaign and a street play against private helipads in Mumbai was conducted which resulted in the MoEF banning private helipads on residential buildings of Mumbai.

 Mumbai was the only Indian city to record a decrease in noise levels during Diwali for the past several years due to increased awareness through Awaaz Foundation ‘s awareness campaigns in partnership with several leading media outlets.
+In 2016, the Maharashtra State Environment Secretary and the Mumbai Police Commissioner thanked citizens of Mumbai for making anti-noise pollution a citizens' movement.

 In September 2013, Awaaz Foundation built a participatory citizens’ campaign to construct a citizens’ noise map of Mumbai using a free App called Noise Watch downloadable onto any smartphone or iPhone and capable of sending noise readings directly onto a GIS map.
 The campaign was immediately successful and spread to other parts of the country like Pune, Navi Mumbai and Thane almost immediately.
 It also spurred the MMRDA to conduct a formal Noise Mapping Study of Mumbai for use in the Control Plan and Development Control Rules for Mumbai presently under preparation.